MFauzanAP/Mechanism-Analysis/README.md

 - [ ] Mechanism factor of safety and performance analysis
 - [ ] Ability to change the link lengths, ground angle, input speed, and mechanism position (open or crossed)
 - [ ] Path tracing of rocker linkage
+- [ ] Add slider to set input angle and automatically update mechanism

 ### Extra
 - [ ] Plots for omega and alpha values